 Parking in new housing developments should be located to be discreet, accessible, and appropriate to both the character of the proposed development and the character of the existing area.
-Where possible, new parking surfaces should use permeable materials to minimise the occurrence of flooding.
+New parking surfaces will be expected to use permeable materials to minimise the occurrence of flooding.

 Taking into account the proposal and its location, individual parking provision should include adequate off-street parking for the size of the dwelling.
-Where garages are proposed they should be of a size to accommodate and provide easy access to and from a range of modern vehicles.
+Where garages are proposed they should be a minimum of 4.95m in length with a width of at least 2.9m in order to accommodate and provide easy access to and from a range of modern vehicles.